You’re not enjoying your dog as much as you could be.

 So in 2008 I got certified in dog behavior and training with the Animal Behavior College and have been doing it full time every since.
 I began my dog behavior career at a doggie daycare where I spent my days supervising the daily daycare packs and studying the intricacies of canine communication.
 Then I worked at a holistic pet shop, where I learned about canine nutrition and wellness from Jeff Coltenback.

-I consider myself an open minded trainer, in that I don’t subscribe to any one philosophy or training methodology – I’m kind of a mutt.
-I’ve never met one trainer or learned about one specific training method that I agree with 100%.
-I’m heavily influenced by positive training methods but also believe that focusing on the dog’s state of mind is the most important thing because state of mind always dictates behavior.
-If I had to name my style I would call it “state of mind dog training.”
+We consider ourselves open minded trainers, in that we don’t subscribe to any one philosophy or training methodology – we’re kind of a mutts.
+We’ve never met one trainer or learned about one specific training method that we agree with 100%.
+We are heavily influenced by positive training methods but also believe that focusing on the dog’s state of mind is the most important thing because state of mind always dictates behavior.

-That’s why I focus on in-home private sessions.
-It helps me learn about you, your dog and your situation and then customize a treatment plan that is perfect for you.
+That’s why we focus on in-home private sessions.
+It helps us learn about you, your dog and your situation and then customize a treatment plan that is perfect for you.

-I also love to share what I’ve learned and to help others achieve their dreams of working with dogs so in 2012 I launched The FernDog Trainer Academy, my online program to becoming a dog trainer to support my successful one-on-one mentorship program.
+We also love to help others achieve their dreams of working with dogs so in 2012 we launched The FernDog Trainer Academy, our online program to becoming a dog trainer.

-If you would like to know more about my training experience and my journey with dogs, listen in to this podcast.
+If you would like to know more about Fern’s training experience and his journey with dogs, listen in to this podcast.